googleapis/gapic-showcase/README.md

 ### Installation
-The GAPIC Showcase CLI Tool can be installed using three different mechanisms, downloading the compiled binary from our our [releases](https://github.com/googleapis/gapic-showcase/releases) page, pulling our released docker image from [google container registry](https://gcr.io/gapic-showcase/gapic-showcase), or simply by using go commands.
+The GAPIC Showcase CLI Tool can be installed using three different mechanisms, downloading the compiled binary from our our [releases](https://github.com/googleapis/gapic-showcase/releases) page, pulling our released docker image from [Google Container Registry](https://gcr.io/gapic-images/gapic-showcase), or simply by using go commands.

 #### Binary Installation